Increasing retail sales is a primary objective for both building product manufacturers and their distributors.

 4. Establish Strategic Partnerships

-Strong partnerships are essential to getting your building products into the hands of customers.
-As you’re developing products, creating marketing strategies, and building extra marketing collateral, keep your partners and their goals in mind.
+In general, as you’re developing products, creating marketing strategies, and building extra marketing collateral, keep your partners and their goals in mind.
 Make it a habit to bring them new products to sample and to keep their inventory fresh.
 Spend time fostering relationships and ensuring their teams feel equipped to communicate about and promote your brand and your product lines.
 Develop promotions that are consistent with your partners’ goals, as well as your own.
 You can also strategically collaborate to cross-sell with partner brands and reach new prospective customers.

 A great example of this is the collaboration between manufacturers and retailers to meet today’s customer demands.
 Manufacturers have expertise in product information, materials, and content.
 Retailers excel at logistics, reviews, and pricing information.
 Leverage the strengths of your organization and your partners’.

-5. Problem-Solving with Distributors
+5. Engage in Creative Problem-Solving with Distributors

+Along the same line, growing the business of big box stores and other distributors will have a positive impact on your own growth.
 Work to differentiate yourself from other suppliers by keeping their interests in mind and helping to solve the problems they’re facing.
 Listen to their concerns.
 Be a solution where you can, not one of their problems.

 Provide them with data you’ve collected about industry trends, insights into customer behaviors, and market sizing statistics.
 The more you can foster an amicable, symbiotic relationship, the better it will be for both of you.